AndierZ/conduit/README.md

 33. Done - User unit tests
 34. Done - Article unit tests
 35. Comment unit tests

-Query unit tests
+36. Query unit tests
+37. Put all middleware in a shared base class

 cleanup string constants
-Put all middleware in a shared base class add custom jwt handler to expect "token" instead of "bearer"
+add custom jwt handler to expect "token" instead of "bearer" populate base fields (in the GUI or at the very end, i.e. db side?)

-After back from vacation:
+What I don't like about Vert.x + rxJava2 + Morphia

+next steps:
+    New project using kotlin
     Use long for entity id
-    Add postgres service to replace mongodb
+    Use postgres service to replace mongodb
-    populate base fields (in the GUI or at the very end, i.e. db side?) security review
+    security review
     Dockerize each verticle and deploy to AWS look into using protobuf as customized codec for service proxy